microsoft/Olive/docs/source/overview/options.md

 ## Workflow ID

 You can name the workflow run by specifying `workflow_id` section in your config file.
 Olive will save the cache under `<cache_dir>/<workflow_id>` folder, and automatically save the current running config in the cache folder.

+## Dispatcher

+Dispatcher is where the Olive workflow will be run.
+The default value is `None`.
+If `None` set for dispatcher, Olive will run workflow locally.

+It contains following items:

+- `type: [str]` Type of the dispatcher.
+The supported type is `Remote`
+- `config_path: [str]` The path to dispatcher configuration file.

 ## Azure ML Client